Β·TrailMapz Team

 A cooler isn't just a box with ice β€” it's your refrigerator for 48 hours.
 Get this wrong and you're eating warm hot dogs by Saturday afternoon.

-The Coleman 316 Series Wheeled Cooler ($95.44) holds 62 quarts (about 85 cans), keeps ice for 5 days in moderate weather, and has wheels β€” which you will thank yourself for when the campsite is 200 yards from the parking lot.
-The have-a-seat lid doubles as extra camp seating.
+The Coleman 316 Series Wheeled Cooler ($84.99) holds 62 quarts (more than 100 cans), keeps ice for up to five days in hot weather, and has wheels β€” which you will thank yourself for when the campsite is 200 yards from the parking lot.
+The cup-holder lid also doubles as extra camp seating.

 For day trips and lunches, the Stanley All Day Julienne Soft Cooler Bag ($100.00) keeps food cold for 12 hours without the bulk of a hard cooler.
 It looks like a lunch bag but performs like a mini fridge.